1 And for 3 years they continued dwelling without war

 8 At that the king of Israel said to Jehoshaphat: There is still one man through whom to inquire of Jehovah; but I myself certainly hate him, for he does not prophesy good things concerning me but bad -- Micaiah [who is like Jah] the son of Imlah.
 However, Jehoshaphat said: Do not let the king say a thing like that.

 9 Accordingly the king of Israel called a certain court official and said: Do bring Micaiah the son of Imlah quickly.

 10 Now the king of Israel and Jehoshaphat the king of Judah were sitting each one on his throne, clothed in garments, in the threshing floor at the entrance of the gate of Samaria; and all the prophets were acting as prophets before them.

 11 Then Zedekiah the son of Chenaanah made for himself horns of iron and said: This is what Jehovah has said, 'With these you will push the Syrians until you exterminate them.'

-12 And all the other prophets were prophesying the same as that, saying: Go up to Ramoth-gilead [LWs] and prove successful; and Jehovah will certainly give it into the king's hand [LWs are in King Jesus' hand from 2021Heshvan5 to 2022Nisan14, the end of Zoar.
+12 And all the other prophets were prophesying the same as that, saying: Go up to Ramoth-gilead [LWs] and prove successful; and Jehovah will certainly give it into the king's hand [LWs are in King Jesus' hand from 2023Nisan5 to 2023Chislev14, the end of Zoar.
 But The King is superior coregent with Elijah4 until 2023Iyyar2, the 2nd 2NC marriage].

 13 And the messenger that had gone to call Micaiah spoke to him, saying: Look, now!
 The words of the prophets are unanimously of good to the king.
 Let your word, please, become like the word of one of them, and you must speak good.